okteto/movies-with-helm/README.md

 ## Playwright for our testing

 Hit the F1 key to access the command pallet and then enter "Install Playwright".
 This will install playwright for you to use and create a bunch of folders.
 Just use the default checkboxes when asked.

+Try out tests are running with `npx playwright test`.
+This will run all tests which are found in the "tests" folder.
+Currently this is one simple test, executed across three browser engines.

+### One browser engine
+As this is somewhat time consuming, for our development sessions we might only want to run it using chromium `npx playwright test --project=chromium`.
+Yet, as we are lazy and know for today, chromium is the only thing we want to verify on, let's change this generally in the playwright.config.ts

+ACTION: Uncomment the other two browsers and verify you are only running one test.

+### List reports
+If you try to run npx playwright show-report you will realize that playwright can't open the localhost to display the report.
+This is due to the fact, that we running the coding environment not on your local machine but in the cloud.
+There are options around this, but there is a talk on playwright Thursday, so attend that workshop and ask how (and hopefully get an anwer ;-) ).

+For our needs we will have the reports generate with a list. `npx playwright test --reporter=list` is your friend.

+ACTION: Configure this in playwright.config.ts for general use.